alesskeroov/MovieAPI/README.md

 - The `.vs/` and other build folders are excluded via `.gitignore`.
 - To obtain a JWT token, use the `/api/auth/login` endpoint.
+- **AutoMapper** is used to simplify and centralize the mapping logic between data entities and DTOs, improving code maintainability and reducing boilerplate.

 ---